We have many activities over the year to fit all interests from beginner and intermediate to advanced session.

 For those new to the sport, we supply equipment including kayaks, buoyancy aids, safety helmets and paddles.
 Over time, as members develop we hope that they will acquire their own equipment to free up equipment for new club members.

-The trips are open to all membership levels and aimed at the family and 1-2 Star paddlers.
+The trips are open to all membership levels and aimed at the family and Start and Discover level paddlers.
 These tend to be flat water paddles along slow flowing rivers such as River Medway, River Rother, River Stour or calm coastal bays around Broadstairs and Ramsgate.
 There may be some canoe shoots at the weirs which can be easily walked around.
 There may also be Grade-1 waters with slightly higher flow and small drops, but generally safe for the less experienced wishing to develop skills further under supervision.

 The trips are generally 3-4 hours depending on the group and a maximum distance of 6 miles.
 To make the best of the trip we often drop the equipment off and ferry the cars to the finish point (Hartlake to Yalding being a great example).